-GPRA Batch Uploading.
 The NV SOR team reviewed two programs for batch uploading of GPRA data to SPARS-WITS and Lanitek.
 Both systems will allow agencies to enter GPRA survey data as the interview is conducted and then nightly will send batches of the days' entries to SPARS for automatic upload.
 Reports will be provided on any errors to which the user can make updates so the survey can be sent to SPARS.
 WITS provides these services for a number of states for their SOR and other SAMHSA-funded projects.
 Lanitek provides these services for SAMHSA "Best Practice" grantees.
 Lanitek was chosen due to their low cost and quick time to completion.
-The first agencies started piloting the system in 2021 and all agencies moved to using the system for the new fiscal year in SOR II.
-The use of Lanitek has saved time improved data quality by reducing the amount of errors that interviewers can make during the GPRA interviews and when the interviewers are entered into SPARS.
+The first agencies started piloting the system this year and all agencies moved to using the system for the new fiscal year in SOR II.